key4hep/key4hep-tutorials/edm4hep_analysis/edm4hep_api_intro.md

 `Mutable` classes actually have the `set` methods, and can hence be used to actually modify objects.
 The most important implication of this is the
-following: **Everything that you read from file, or that you get from the Gaudi TES (in [gaudi](../gaudi/README.md#accessing-data-within-an-algorithm), or that you get from a [`Frame`](#the-podioframe-container)) is immutable.** I.e. there is no way for you to change or update the values that you read.
+following: **Everything that you read from file, or that you get from the Gaudi TES is immutable.** I.e. there is no way for you to change or update the values that you read.
 The only way to "update" values (or collections) is to actually copy the contents and then store the updated values back.
-Independent copies of objects can be obtained with the `clone` method.
+Independent copies of objects can be obtained with the clone` method.

 ### Writing function interfaces
 The `Mutable` objects implicitly convert to an instance of a default class.